getify/You-Dont-Know-JS/get-started/ch4.md

 JS is lexically scoped, though many claim it isn't, because of two particular characteristics of its model that are not present in other lexically scoped languages.

 The first is commonly called *hoisting*: when all variables declared anywhere in a scope are treated as if they're declared at the beginning of the scope.
-The other is that `var` declared variables are function scoped, even if they appear inside a block.
+The other is that `var`-declared variables are function scoped, even if they appear inside a block.

-Neither hoisting nor function-scoped `var` are sufficient to back the claim that JS is not lexically scoped. `let` / `const` declarations have a peculiar error behavior called the "Temporal Dead Zone" (TDZ) which results in observable but unusable variables.
+Neither hoisting nor function-scoped `var` are sufficient to back the claim that JS is not lexically scoped. `let`/`const` declarations have a peculiar error behavior called the "Temporal Dead Zone" (TDZ) which results in observable but unusable variables.
 Though TDZ can be strange to encounter, it's *also* not an invalidation of lexical scoping.
 All of these are just unique parts of the language that should be learned and understood by all JS developers.

 Closure is a natural result of lexical scope when the language has functions as first-class values, as JS does.
 When a function makes reference to variables from an outer scope, and that function is passed around as a value and executed in other scopes, it maintains access to its original scope variables; this is closure.